jeugster/jeugster/README.md

-### Well now, a visitor.
-We don't get too many round here.
+### Well now... a visitor.
+We don't get too of many of those round here.
 Come, sit, by the fire.
-Stay a while and listen.
+Stay a while.

 <!--
 **jeugster/jeugster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.